 But also denied her request for dessert before dinner.

-The entire exchange reminded me that something I now take for granted in my little family – the way we repair after rupture – is something that wasn’t a skill I knew how or could safely practice with others earlier in my life.
+The entire exchange reminded me that something I now take for granted in my little family – the way we repair our relationships after rupture – is something that wasn’t a skill I knew how or could safely practice with others earlier in my life.

 Growing up in a dysfunctional family system and enduring relational trauma, I learned many maladaptive beliefs about what arguments and conflicts with others mean, such as: